Welcome to BushArts.com

 Other Drives

-Floppy disks drives, (normally your "A" drive), are now redundant, due to the limited capacity of only 1.38Mb.
-These have been replaced by USB drives the size of Keyrings with capacities now beginning at 1Gb and upwards.
-Other alternatives include Iomega's Zip drive with a storage of 100, 250 or 750Mb, or an external Hard Drive connected via a USB port.
+Floppy disks drives, (used to be your "A" drive), are now redundant, due to the limited capacity of only 1.38Mb.
+These have been replaced by USB drives the size of Keyrings with capacities beginning at 1Gb and upwards (128Gb standard in 2016).
+Other alternatives may include an external Hard Drive connected via a USB port.

-CD and DVD drives are now standard equipment, but may be confusing in the variety now available.
-A CD Rom can be read only, a CDR (R for "write") will be read by your computer, plus the ability to write (burn) once to the CD, whereas a CDRW (RW for "re-write") can be treated as a Hard Drive by Reading and Writing numerous times.
-Much the same applies to DVD and DVD/CDRW combination drives.
+DVD drives are now standard equipment, but may be confusing in the variety now available.
+A DVD Rom can be read only, a DVDR (R for "write") will be read by your computer, plus the ability to write (burn) once to the DVD, whereas a DVDRW (RW for "re-write") can be treated as a Hard Drive by Reading and Writing numerous times.
+Usually these will also read or burn to a CD as well.
+Blu-Ray is the latest standard.

 Monitor, Keyboard, Mouse

-Monitors do vary greatly in quality and a person using a computer for long periods will benefit from the use of a Large, good quality monitor.
-LCD or "Thin" screens are the current trend.
+Monitors do vary greatly in quality and a person using a computer for long periods will benefit from the use of a large, good quality monitor.
+LCD/LED or "Thin" screens are the current trend.
 Quality also applies to Keyboards and the Mouse.

 Printers, Scanners, Digital Cameras